Using MF2 with JavaScript and TypeScript

 The MessageFormat constructor Jump to heading

-The constructor takes a message string and one or more locales.
+The constructor takes one or more locales and a message string.
 Example:

 mf is now a message formatter object that can be re-used to format the same message with different arguments.

-The constructor has an optional third argument, which can be used to specify custom functions (not covered in this document).
-The full documentation covers custom functions.
+The constructor has an optional third argument, which can be used to specify custom functions.
+(See Writing Custom Functions).

 The format() method Jump to heading